hove-io/navitia_sdk_docs/journey/@journey.md

 # Journey

-Journey allows to research itineries from an origin to a destination.
-Those can be stations, points of interest or adresses.
+Journey allows to research itineraries from an origin to a destination.
+Those can be stations, points of interest or addresses.
 {: .fs-6 .fw-300 }

 ---